Remaining productive throughout the day is difficult, especially when the afternoon rolls around and the end of the workday is insight.

 Create Deadlines

 Once you have goals, they need deadlines.
-Company project deadlines should not be the only ones in your calendar.
+Company project deadlines should not be the only ones on your calendar.
 Create deadlines for yourself so you have a manageable chunk of work to complete each day or each week.

 Otherwise, you could end up twiddling your thumbs for a week when nothing is due, only to have to stay late every night the next week when all the deadlines creep up on you.
 Plus, you’ll feel productive and accomplished when you meet your own deadlines.